 A bearish hammer candlestick, also known as a hanging man, typically occurs at the end of a prolonged uptrend.
 The intense buying pressure from the bulls creates an uptrend until the price hits resistance.

 Then, the bearish hammer candle begins forming by opening at a higher price.
 As the selling pressure begins to increase, the price starts to fall but rallies back to close the candle below the open price.
+This forms a bearish (red) hammer candlestick with a long lower shadow and a small real body, indicating a possible downward reversal shortly.

 3- Bullish Inverted Hammer Candlestick